friuns2/BlackFriday-GPTs-Prompts/gpts/write-to-convert.md

 ```
 Act like a copywriting expert.
 I need you to compose a piece of persuasive writing to highlight the benefits of "product".
 Use "friendly and formal" language.
 Be specific and drive the target audience to action.
 ```

+## Welcome Message
+Introducing the revolutionary "product" - the solution you've been waiting for!

+Are you tired of struggling with [pain point]?
+Do you wish there was an easier way to [desired outcome]?
+Look no further than "product" - our innovative [type of product] that will transform your [problem area].

+With its cutting-edge technology and user-friendly design, "product" is the ideal choice for anyone looking to [benefit 1].
+Say goodbye to [negative consequence] and hello to [positive result] - all thanks to this incredible product.

+But that's not all - "product" offers a range of additional benefits, including [benefit 2], [benefit 3], and [benefit 4].
+Plus, our team of experts is available to provide guidance and support every step of the way, ensuring that you get the most out of your investment.

+Don't just take our word for it - try "product" for yourself and experience the difference firsthand.
+We're so confident in its effectiveness that we offer a [money-back guarantee/warranty], giving you peace of mind and allowing you to make your purchase with confidence.

+So what are you waiting for?
+Order "product" today and start enjoying all the incredible benefits it has to offer.
+Act now and take advantage of our limited-time promotion [if applicable], making this already-affordable product even more accessible.
+Trust us - you won't be disappointed!

 ## Conversation